oplS16projects/Sound-Editor-JohnTylerTony/README.md

 Tony Ventura (GUI)

 ##Overview
-The sound editor is a text editor where a user can type several phrases, click a button, and have sounds come out of their computer.
+The sound editor is a text editor where a user can type several phrases, click a button(s), and have sounds come out of their computer.
 The syntax is extremely basic at this point.
 Please see details below.

 ##Screenshot
 ![screenshot showing running](running.png)

 ##Concepts Demonstrated
-* **Data abstraction** is used in the parser object in parser.rkt.
-Users cannot directly modify this object and must use the interfaced that is provided; the object can be locked and attempts to edit it can be locked.
+* **Data abstraction** is used in the parser object dound in parser.rkt.
+Users cannot directly modify this object and must use the interfaced that is provided; the object can be locked and attempts to edit it can be rejected.
 Calling the init function again resets the state of the object.
-* **Higher order functions like map** is used in the parser when disecting the user input and converting into playable sounds
+* **Higher order functions like map** is used in the parser when dissecting the user input and converting into playable sounds
 * **Program modularity** is demonstrated by separating each functional component of the program
   - sound.rkt provides an interface to play sounds
   - parser.rkt provides an interface for loading editor content and parsing it into function calls to sound.rkt
-  - main.rkt provides a gui
+  - main.rkt provides a gui and is the main driver

 ##External Technology and Libraries
 * rsound: [tyler write what you used here and link to it]